leoshimo/vrs/docs/concepts.md

 (example 41) # => 42
 ```

-Here `eval_caller` evaluates `(+ x 1)` where `x` is 41.
-Ordinary `eval` uses its
-own lexical scope. `eval_caller` is available during expansion, including in
-helpers called by a macro.
-Returned code cannot embed live functions or process
-handles.

-Macro definitions belong to a process.
-Spawned processes inherit the definitions
-and can redefine them independently.
+Here `eval_caller` sees the caller's `x`.
+It is only available while a macro is
+expanding.
+Ordinary `eval` uses variables visible where it is called.

 ### Generated Names

-`gensym` makes a fresh symbol for a variable introduced by a macro:
+Use `gensym` for temporary variables introduced by a macro:

 ```lyric
 (defmacro or_else (expression fallback)